Skip to content

 Plant-Based Protein vs Whey

 If you lift weights, you’ve likely asked this question.
-Is whey better, or should you go plant-based?
+Is whey better, or should you go plant based?
 The truth is simple.
 Both can help you build muscle if your daily protein intake is high enough and your training is consistent.

 What is Whey?

-If you want cleaner macros while cutting, isolate is handy.
+There are two main forms in shops.
+Concentrate is cheaper and fine for many lifters.
+Isolate is filtered more, has less lactose, and improves digestibility, which helps people dealing with lactose intolerance.
+Protein absorption is quick, and whey is known for strong bioavailability.
 For general use, both work well.
 Either way, your total protein per day matters more than the brand.
-Support your diet with good meals and simple muscle recovery supplements.
+Support your diet with good meals and simple protein for muscle recovery supplements.

 What Is Plant Protein?

 Plant powders come from peas, rice, soy, hemp, or blends.
 Some single plant sources are a bit low in one or two essential amino acids.
-That is why many brands blend pea with rice to make a fuller profile.
-Good blends can match whey when you hit your daily protein target.
+That is why many brands blend pea with rice to improve the amino acid profile and overall protein quality.

 Pea Protein Basics and Plant vs Pea